April showers bring laughs for hours!

 Humor is an important social and emotional skill for children.
 It helps them bond with adults and other children and to see life from a different perspective.
 Children become better at embracing spontaneity and learn when and how to improvise when trying to make others laugh.

-Joke help develop reading comprehension, too.
+Jokes help develop reading comprehension, too.
 When a joke is told, a child must understand what was said and what made it so funny.
-They're recognizing the patterns of their everyday life and that something is funny when the pattern is changed.
+They're recognizing the patterns of their everyday life and something is funny when the pattern is changed.

 The next time your child tells a joke, laugh along, even if it's not quite to your sense of humor or the punchline is wrong.
 Counter with a joke of your own and see where the giggles take you!
 For inspiration, head to the 810s of the non-fiction section for joke books.